 Anticipated trends in Real Estate: a forward-looking perspective As we step into the next phase of the real estate landscape, the dawn of a new year bids us to assess the evolving trends and projections that will shape the sector in the months ahead.
 At Zepos & Yannopoulos, we pride ourselves on not just navigating the currents of change but also anticipating them.
 A noteworthy trend that continues to dominate the real estate arena in Greece is the surge in tourism figures.
 With each passing year, the allure of Greece as a premier tourist destination only grows stronger, fostering a conducive environment for real estate investments in the tourism sector.
 We have observed a steady increase in incoming requests pertaining to such investments, both from corporate as well as private clients, underscoring the rising opportunities in this domain.
 "With each passing year, the allure of Greece as a premier tourist destination only grows stronger, fostering a conducive environment for real estate investments in the tourism sector."
 Nevertheless, we cannot help but notice that tourism development is running at rates that do not keep pace with the stage of maturation of the necessary conditions precedent for this development, thus endangering its sustainability.
 In this piece, we attempt to shed light on the strategic considerations and essential elements that will underpin the industry's trajectory.
-Irrespective of the sector-be it industrial & logistic, residential, or retail- and even more so in the tourism industry, several fundamental prerequisites lay the groundwork for robust real estate development.
-Among these, the following elements stand out as indispensable: - Forest Maps: Accurate delineation of forested areas is essential to delineate permissible land use and facilitate informed decision-making in real estate ventures. - / Cadastre: A comprehensive cadastre system is indispensable for establishing ownership rights, delineating plot boundaries, and ensuring transparency in real estate transactions. - Zoning Regulations: Clarity on zoning regulations is paramount to ascertain permissible land uses and delineate the parameters of buildability, thereby mitigating uncertainties in real estate development. - Infrastructure Development: Pre-emptive planning and development of requisite infrastructure-ranging from transportation networks to healthcare facilities-are imperative to catalyse real estate growth and enhance liveability standards.
+Irrespective of the sector, be it industrial and logistics, residential, or retail, and even more so in the tourism industry, several fundamental prerequisites lay the groundwork for robust real estate development.
+Among these, the following elements stand out as indispensable: - Forest Maps: Accurate delineation of forested areas is essential to delineate permissible land use and facilitate informed decision-making in real estate ventures. - / Cadastre: A comprehensive cadastre system is indispensable for establishing ownership rights, delineating plot boundaries, and ensuring transparency in real estate transactions. - Zoning Regulations: Clarity on zoning regulations is paramount to ascertain permissible land uses and delineate the parameters of buildability, thereby mitigating uncertainties in real estate development. - Infrastructure Development: Pre-emptive planning and development of requisite infrastructure -ranging from transportation networks to healthcare facilities- are imperative to catalyse real estate growth and enhance liveability standards.
 By staying abreast of emerging trends and anticipating future developments, we endeavour to chart a course towards sustainable growth and enduring success in the realm of real estate.
 At Zepos & Yannopoulos, as we navigate this dynamic landscape, we remain committed to providing strategic counsel and legal expertise that aligns with the evolving needs of our clients.
-Grivalia Advised Eurobank and Grivalia Management SA on the acquisition of the emblematic landmark building of Athens known as "Athinaion Melathron".
-Four Seasons Advised with respect to the sale of five luxury villas to be constructed in the Vouliagmeni peninsula. -REAL ESTATE- Grivalia Hospitality Advised on the sale of branded residences in the Amanzoe resort in Hellenic Properties acquisition of 3 real an office building.
+Deals & Projects 53 -REAL ESTATE- Grivalia Advised Eurobank and Grivalia Management SA on the acquisition of the emblematic landmark building of Athens known as "Athinaion Melathron".
+Grivalia Hospitality Advised on the sale of branded residences in the Amanzoe resort in Porto Heli. diligence of more than 500 titles and lease agreements for securing land of total surface of 1,730,000 sq. m. for the development of PV Vorwerk Advised with respect to the lease of premises for their first experience store in Kifisia.
+Aquila Advised on the due projects.